davidclin/cloudcustodian-policies/README.md

 # Troubleshooting Tips
 Use 'custodian validate' to find syntax errors<br>
 Check 'name' of policy doesn't contain spaces<br>
-Check SQS to see if Custodian payload are entering the queue<br>
+Check SQS to see if Custodian payload is entering the queue<br>
 Check cloud-custodian-mailer lambda CloudWatch rule schedule (5 minute by default)<br>
 Check Lambda error logs (this requires CloudWatch logging)<br>
-Remember to update the cloud-custodian-mailer lambda when making changes to a policy that uses notifications<br>
+Check role for lambda(s) have adequate permissions Remember to update the cloud-custodian-mailer lambda when making changes to a policy that uses notifications<br>